alexmalao/blm-calc/README.md

 Calculates the effective potency of non-standard lines relative to standard.

-Supports fairly naive rotational calculations for total potency, line length, and pps (per target).
+Supports basic rotational calculations for total potency, line length, and pps (per target).

 Some considerations: